ingadhoc/partner/portal_ux/README.rst

 Several Improvements:

 #.
-Add parameter to allow portal for companies (parents partners), by default odoo does not show parent companies on invite to portal wizard.
-If you want to enable it, you need to create param "portal_ux.allow_portal_on_companies" with value "True"
+Add Funcionality to allow portal for companies (parents partners), by default odoo does not show parent companies on invite to portal wizard.
+#.
+Add a new configuration option in general setting to activate or desactivate

 Installation
 ============